By using this site, you agree to the Privacy Policy and Terms of Use.

 Wealth beyond borders

 First, capital is rarely held in one country.
-High-net-worth Africans typically park profits in low-tax or treaty-friendly jurisdictions such as Dubai, Mauritius, Singapore, and, historically, the Cayman Islands.
+High-net-worth Africans typically park profits in zero or low-tax or treaty-friendly jurisdictions such as the United Arab Emirates, Bahrain, Bermuda, Qatar, Brunei, Mauritius, Singapore, and, historically, the Cayman Islands.

 These hubs offer stable currencies, predictable tax regimes, and extensive double-taxation agreements.
 Income is booked where it is earned or structured to arise where tax rates are lowest, while funds are deployed into higher-tax African markets only when needed for operations or investments.